logzio/logz-docs/_source/logzio_collections/_log-sources/jaeger.md

 ---
-layout: article
-title: Store Jaeger traces in Logz.io
+title: Ship traces with Jaeger
-permalink: /integrations/store-jaeger-traces.html
+logo:
+  logofile: jaeger.svg
+  orientation: vertical
+data-source: Jaeger
 description: Here's how you can use Logz.io as data storage for Jaeger traces.
 open-source:
   - title: Jaeger-Logz.io Trace Storage